LonicaMewinsky/gif2gif/README.md

 **Instructions:**
  - For ControlNet support, make sure to enable "Allow other script to control this extension" in settings.
- - img2img batch *count* and *size* represent completed GIFs, not individual images.
+ - img2img batch *count* represents completed GIFs, not individual images.
-    - eg a gif with 30 frames, batch count of 2, batch size of 3, will result in 6 gifs (180 images).
+ - All images in a single batch will be blended together.
+May help with consistency between frames.
  - Drop or select gif in the script's box; a preview should appear if it is a valid animated gif.
  - Inpainting works, but currently limited to one mask applied to all frames equally.
  - Adjust desired FPS if needed/wanted.
 Default slider position is original FPS.